This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 - Hold the back of your hand or your cheek up to their nose and feel for air.
 Also, watch for the rise and fall of their chest.

 - How to check a dogs pulse?
 The femoral artery, located on the inner thigh, is the easiest place to find your dog’s pulse.
-Run your hand along the inside of the hind leg until you are almost to the point the leg joins with the body.
+Run your hand along the inside of the hind leg until you are almost to the point where the leg joins with the body.
 There you should feel a slight dip where the femoral artery is closest to the skin.
 Use your fingers (not your thumb) to press down gently and feel for a pulse.

 - Your dog’s heart is located on the left side of their chest.
-To find it, lay your dog on their right side and bend the front left leg so the elbow touches the chest.
-The point on the chest where the elbow touches is the location of the heart.
+To find it, lay your dog on his right side and bend the front left leg so the elbow touches the chest.
+The point where the elbow touches the chest is the location of the heart.

-If your dog has a pulse, but is not breathing, you can just perform artificial respiration (Skip down to Step 4 below).
-If your dog does not have a pulse, you will need to do CPR, or Cardiopulmonary Resuscitation, which is a combination of artificial respiration and chest compressions.
+If your dog has a pulse but is not breathing, you can perform artificial respiration (Skip down to Step 4 below).
+If your dog does not have a pulse, you will need to do CPR, which is a combination of artificial respiration and chest compressions.

-Note: Do NOT practice CPR on a healthy dog.
+Important: Do NOT practice CPR on a healthy dog.
 CPR can cause serious physical harm to dogs if performed unnecessarily.
-If your dog shows any signs of resistance to you performing CPR, then they may not need it!
+If your dog shows any signs of resistance to you performing CPR, then they may not need it.

 1. Position Your Dog For Treatment

-- Lay your dog on a stable, flat surface with their right side down.
+- Lay your dog on a stable, flat surface with either their left or right side down.
 If you have a barrel-chested dog, such as a Bulldog, you can place your dog on their back.

 - Straighten their head and neck as best you can to create a direct passage for their airway.